greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 ---
 draft: true
-date: 2023-08-20T12:53:03-04:00
+date: 2023-08-23T12:53:03-04:00
 title: "scripture and sexual ethic in Jacob's temple sermon"
 tags: ["macro","Communities","Book of Mormon","sexual ethics","Grant Hardy"]
 ---
 This is a piece that I've been meaning to write for years, but the best I've gotten is only a Twitter thread or two.
-A recent conversation with Elray Henriksen encouraged me to try writing my thoughts out more completely.
-I've toyed around with the idea of submitting it for publication, and I may yet do so in the future, but for the moment, my priority is getting it done and out there.
+A recent conversation with my friend Elray Henriksen encouraged me to try writing my thoughts out more completely.
+I've toyed around with the idea of submitting this kind of piece for publication, and I may yet do so in the future, but for the moment, my priority is getting it done and out there.
 In that same vein, I'm using a hacked-together blend of APA and Markdown footnotes for this; it's not a real citation style, but it's what came most naturally.

 ## Introduction